The Missing Children Act of 1985 established a Montana Missing Persons Clearinghouse within the Department of Justice.

 Lexi Erdahl, a fifth grader at Radley Elementary in East Helena, won the 2016 Missing Children’s Day Poster Contest.

-Click here to print the Missing School-Age Children PDF.
+Click here to print the Missing School-Age Children PDF (text only)

 The Missing Persons List displays each individual’s:

 - date of birth